Permutative Preference Alignment from Listwise Ranking of Human Judgments: Related Work

 \section{Related Work}

 \textbf{Pairwise Preference Optimization}\quad Direct Preference Optimization (DPO) \citep{dpo} removes the necessity for an explicit reward model within the RLHF framework by introducing a novel algorithm to compute reward scores for each response.
 Similar to RLHF, DPO uses the Bradley-Terry (BT) model \citep{bradley1952rank} to align binary human preferences in a contrastive manner.
 Subsequent research, including methods like IPO, KTO, RPO, SimPO, and others \citep{reject_sampling,cringe,ipo,rpo,kto,orpo,rdpo,simpo}, focus on refining the reward function and the BT model to enhance performance and simplify the process.
 Additionally, iterative methods are developed to align pairwise preferences with a dynamic reference model \citep{iter_nash,iter_reason,iter_sdpo,iter_self}.
-They classify preferred responses $y_w$ as positive samples and non-preferred responses $y_l$ as negative samples, with the objective of maximizing the likelihood of $r(x,y_w)$ over $r(x,y_l)$.
-These contrastive techniques are influenced by the quality and quantity of negative samples.
-As indicated by the contrastive learning literature, the presence of hard negatives and large batch size is crucial \citep{contrastive}.
-Incorporating trivial negatives can lead to suboptimal results; hence, leveraging multiple-response data can expand the pool of candidate samples, reducing the likelihood of trivial negatives.
+They classify preferred responses $y_w$ as positive samples and non-preferred responses $y_l$ as negative samples.
+They infer relative quality rankings of responses by maximizing the pairwise choice probability of $r(x,y_w)$ over $r(x,y_l)$.
+However, under multiple response scenarios, they focus on maximizing the average value of pairwise contrastive probability.
+It fails to guarantee a hard constraint that every individual pair is correctly aligned with ground truth labels.
+FocalPO \citep{focalpo} assigns greater weights to more informative ranking pairs, which shares similar insights with the NDCG metric.\\